-2. Make Your Windows Sparkle
+2. Make the Windows Sparkle

 4. Clear Away Clutter

 Clean, clean, and clean again.
 Potential buyers want to visualize themselves living in your home.
 The best way for them to do so is to remove your personal belongings.

 5. Light It Up

 The days are shorter and the sun sets earlier in the fall.
-Open the curtains, turn on the lights, and illuminate dark rooms.
+Open the curtains.
+Turn on the lights.
+Illuminate dark rooms.
 Consider adding floor lamps to lighten darkened corners.
 Change out your light bulbs.
 Daylight bulbs work well in the living spaces and soft white bulbs make bedrooms feel cozy.
-Don't forget to make sure your closet lights are working.
+Don't forget to check that your closet lights are working.

 6. Get a Pre-Inspection

 Hire your own expert to pre-inspect your home and stay a step ahead of the buyer's home inspection.
 If you discover problems, you can fix them before your home goes on the market.
-Subsequently, you'll be more confident when it comes time to pricing your home.
+Subsequently, you'll be more confident when it comes time to price your home.